tengge1/ShadowEditor/README.md

 <details>
   <summary>Expand to view details</summary>

 ShadowEditor is a project for both users and developers.
-You can contribute and try you idea on this project.
+You can contribute and try your idea on this project.
 No pension, but a lot of fun.
 To contribute, you should:

 1. Fork the repository.